 Therefore, this terpene may have the ability to combat both dyslipidemia and hyperglycemia.
 Both of these conditions are common in diabetes and metabolic syndrome.

 A 2008 study in Neuroscience Letters found that the aroma of limonene could reduce the appetite of blowflies.
 Of course, more research is necessary to confirm whether these effects carry over to humans, but the results are interesting nonetheless.

 Limonene Side Effects

 Although limonene has several benefits, high doses may cause side effects in some instances.
-According to the World Health Organization, it can act as a skin and eye irritant.
-It may cause contact allergies in some people, especially those who regularly use cleaning products, for example.
+It can act as a skin and eye irritant and may cause contact allergies in some people, especially those who regularly use cleaning products.

 Studies on rats have found that it can cause kidney damage and tumors.
 However, most authorities have deemed the terpene safe for human consumption.
 It is unlikely that the levels of limonene in marijuana strains pose any risk to health.

 Best High Limonene Cannabis Strains